UW Platteville PA students in a skills lab

 UW–Madison Main Campus

 Our UW–Madison campus offers a vibrant community in the heart of our state’s capital city.
 Learning takes place in the state-of-the-art Health Sciences Learning Center at the UW School of Medicine and Public Health, where you will have access to the Clinical Teaching and Assessment Center, a simulated clinical environment designed to look, feel and function like a real-world setting.
-Clinical rotations may take place in Madison or at locations around the state.
+There are five clinical rotations during the second year.
+Clinical year experiences typically occur within 100 miles of UW–Madison’s campus.

 Who should apply: Students who enjoy campus life and a bustling metropolitan area.
-Madison students are committed to the delivery of comprehensive health care in a culturally and ethnically sensitive manner and interested in primary health care for populations and regions in need.
+Madison students are committed to delivering comprehensive health care in a culturally and ethnically sensitive manner and are interested in providing primary health care for populations and regions in need.

 Wausau Distant Campus

 Our Wausau distant campus is located on the UW-Stevens Point at Wausau campus in Wausau, Wisconsin and focuses on the northern half of Wisconsin.
-Students attend the Madison campus during the first summer and then transition to the Wausau distant campus.
-In-person attendance at the Wausau campus is required 2-3 days per week for the fall, spring and first two weeks of June.
-There are five clinical rotations that take place during the second year.
-Most rotations are completed in central and northern Wisconsin communities.
-Attendance is required on the Madison campus for one week at the end of each clinical rotation.
+Lectures and discussions are delivered by synchronous video conference and livestreaming.
+Students spend the first summer (12 weeks) at UW–Madison main campus and then transition to the Wausau distant campus in the fall.
+In-person attendance at the Wausau distant campus is required two-three days per week for the fall, spring and first two weeks of June.
+There are five clinical rotations during the second year.
+Clinical year experiences will typically occur within 100 miles of Wausau distant campus in the Wausau area and northern Wisconsin.

 Who should apply: Students with a strong connection to the area, a high affinity for practicing in central and northern Wisconsin, the ability to learn well in a remote learning environment and the capability to be self-directed.